 War, Socialism and the Rise of Fascism: An Empirical Exploration (2022)

-Link to NBER Working Paper Link to Published Version
+NBER Working Paper Published Version

 Joint with Daron Acemoglu, Giuseppe De Feo and Giacomo De Luca